Vax and scratch: NY offers $5M lottery for newly vaccinated

 “It’s a situation where everyone wins,” Cuomo said at a press conference in Buffalo.

 The governor said there’s a one in nine chance of winning a scratch ticket prize in New York, which is joining other states, including Ohio, with similar lottery incentives.
+Only residents 18 and older are eligible, according to a press release.

 New York also plans to set up pop-up vaccination sites at seven airports across the state for U.S. residents, including airport workers.